DEFRA/software-development-standards/principles.md

 > We don't try to do too much at once

 - It's better to have one thing that can be used than many that can't

+### Be reasonable

+> We understand that standards represent a snapshot of our best understanding at a point in time and we explicitly articulate this in all of our standards

+- This allows us to make sensible, value-based judgements about when it is appropriate to retro-fit standards
+- It ensures clarity by mandating that all standards must define the period of time that they are effective
+- It encourages the adoption of the standards by allowing people to reference the version of the standard that is effective at the time without needing to consider any and all possible future changes to that standard

+### Be helpful

+> We include the use of appropriate tools and techniques when we design our standards

+- Automation makes it easier for people to adopt the standards
+- This makes the standards more likely to be adopted and the benefits more likely to be realised